 What is the cost of the A82/A85 ASC system?

 The ASC system on the A82/A85 is estimated to cost £250k.
-This will be funded through existing Transport Scotland budgets, with ongoing operational costs met by the Scottish Safety Camera Programme.
+This has been funded through existing Transport Scotland budgets, with ongoing operational costs met by the Scottish Safety Camera Programme.

 This is a cost effective spend when considering that every single fatal collision in Scotland costs over £2.1m to the wider economy.